Greg Raises Concerns about Local NHS Services

 “In a number of cases the service has failed completely or has been found wanting” says Greg “and as the CCG assured everyone that their changes were not about saving money, I want to know wahy the new service is not delivering as promised.”

-“I am urging the CCG to respond positively and without delay."
+“I am urging the CCG to respond positively."
 Greg adds.

 Burlington School Visit Westminster